Alpine slopes face snow shortage in unseasonably warm winter

 Meteo France says the southern Alps and, in the northern Alps, slopes above 2,200 meters, have seen close to normal snowfalls.
 But snow is notably lacking at lower altitudes in the northern Alps and across the Pyrenees, it said.

+But exceptionally warm weather followed, prompting some resorts at lower altitudes to close down as snow cover melted away.

+“There was a good start to the season with a cold wave in mid-December which provided some white to pretty much everyone.
+Then, last week, there was quite a bit of rain and warm temperatures, so a certain number of runs had to close again,” Laurent Reynaud of the Domaines Skiables de France industry group that represents French ski resorts, lift operators and others, said on C-News television.

-Germany too has seen unusually springlike temperatures, with temperatures as high as 16 degrees Celsius (61 Fahrenheit) in parts of the country on Monday.
-New Year’s Eve is believed to have been the warmest Dec.
-31 since reliable records began.
+Germany too has seen unusually springlike temperatures — as high as 16 degrees Celsius (61 Fahrenheit) in parts of the country on Monday.
+New Year’s Eve is believed to have been the warmest since reliable records began.
 The German Weather Service reported readings of 20 Celsius (68 Fahrenheit) and just above at four weather stations in southern Germany, news agency dpa reported.

+Wim Thiery, a professor of climate science at the University of Brussels, said the same jet stream that pulled down cold air from the Arctic into the U.S. has fanned warm air from subtropical zones into Europe.
+He warned that climate change hasn’t finished its work — unless people cut use of fuels that trap heat in the atmosphere.

+”By the end of the century (it’s) just going to be over … skiing in the Alps as we know it,” he said, adding that lower-altitude mountain areas already feel the impact.
+“In the future, these problems will get worse, because the snow will continue to melt as long as the climate warms.”

 Leicester reported from Paris.
 Geir Moulson contributed from Berlin.